MajidToorani/T-M-Group/README.md

 And in the future, we want to add the payment, track order and shipping to this website.

-Drop shippingDrop shipping is a form of retail business wherein the seller accepts customer orders but does not keep goods sold in stock.
+Drop shipping is a form of retail business wherein the seller accepts customer orders but does not keep goods sold in stock.
 Instead, in a form of supply chain management, it transfers the orders and their...en.wikipedia.org